yanlynnnnn/tp/docs/UserGuide.md

 2. Press `Enter` to execute.

 Outcome :
-1. GrAB3 will display a success message.
+1. Homerce will display a success message.

 {Example outcome screenshot}

 ##### Delete an Expense `deleteexp`

-You can use this command to delete an expense in GrAB3.
+You can use this command to delete an expense in Homerce.

 Format : `deleteexp INDEX`